JanLeyva/approach_TFM/README.md

 # First approach HM competition

-This repsository content all the code needed to reproduce que approach for Hateful Memes comptetition by Facebook AI.
+This repsository content all the code needed to reproduce approach for Hateful Memes comptetition by Facebook AI.
 The approach follow this structure: